 3. Bodum Brazil French Press Coffee Maker

-This is yet another French press coffee maker by Bodum that has captured our eyes due to its elegant design and outstanding performance.
+This is yet another French press coffee maker by Bodum that has captured my eyes due to its elegant design and outstanding performance.
 Bodum Chambord has made their name in the market by coming out with such beautiful models of coffee makers.

 The heat-resistant borosilicate glass used in its manufacturing allows your coffee to remain hot for a long time.
 Furthermore, the materials used in the base and handle are BPA friendly, while the plunger is of stainless steel, which prevents corrosion.